1jour1vin

 Nose

-Complex and rich, aromas of red and black fruits, perfectly ripe
+Complex and rich, with aromas of red and black fruits, perfectly ripe

-Supple, with a creamy texture, still slightly tight.
-Well-present tannic structure.
-Long, persistent finish on a powerful, flavorful, very elegant wine.
+Supple, with a creamy texture, still slightly firm.
+Pronounced tannic structure.
+A long, lingering finish on a powerful, flavorful, and very elegant wine.

 Serve